KFergusonUK/Sentinel_Suite/Guide.md

 Works/FPN/Inspection Analysis
 Select a "Start" and "End" range and then click "Apply Filter".
 Each bar chart column can be clicked for a more detailed report on that aspect.

+## Notice Sentinel

+Notice Sentinel does not require any download data.
+It acts as a database for your Section 50 and Road Opening Notice applications and data files, storing all files locally.

+Click to add either a Section 50, or a ROad Opening Notice to the filterable list.